latelylk/Trickcord-Treat-Sniper/README.md

 ## Features:

+### Claim Delay

+Controlled by `minWait` and `maxWait` in config.yaml.
+The bot will delay for a random amount of time between `minWait` and `maxWait` before claiming the point.

+### Sabotage

+When enabled, the selfbot will respond to the `Trick'cord Treat#1944` bot with the wrong phrase, causing it to leave and award no points to anyone.

 ### Spam

 When enabled, the selfbot will send a message every {$spamInterval} seconds.
 Doing this can lead to the `Trick'cord Treat#1944` bot showing up more often.

-### Sabotage

-When enabled, the selfbot will respond to the `Trick'cord Treat#1944` bot with the wrong phrase, causing it to leave and award no points to anyone.

 ## Options: